exakat/exakat/docs/Rules.rst

 Either the global keyword has been forgotten, or the local variable should be renamed in a less ambiguous manner.

 Having both a global and a local variable with the same name is legit.
-PHP keeps the contexts separated, and it processes them independantly.
+PHP keeps the contexts separated, and it processes them independently.

 However, in the mind of the coder, it is easy to mistake the local variable $x and the global variable $x.
 May they be given different meaning, and this is an error-prone situation.